UEFA Euro 2020 qualifying Group A

 Group A of UEFA Euro 2020 qualifying was split into ten groups of national teams.
 Group A was played between 22 March and 17 November 2019 and featured five teams with the top two teams qualifying for the UEFA Euro 2020 tournament.
 The group consisted of Bulgaria, Czech Republic, England, Kosovo and Montenegro.
 Teams played against each other home-and-away in a round-robin format.

 England finished as group winners, with a single loss to the Czech Republic and seven wins, whilst the Czech Republic finished second with five wins and three losses.
 Both teams qualified directly for the main draw of UEFA Euro 2020.
 Unlike previous editions, the participants of the play-offs were not decided based on results from the qualifying group stage, but instead based on their performance in the 2018–19 UEFA Nations League.
-Due to the COVID-19 pandemic, the finals are to be played from 11 June to 11 July 2021, rather than in 2020.
+Due to the COVID-19 pandemic, the finals were delayed to take part in 2021, rather than in 2020.